kind2-mc/kind2/doc/usr/README.md

 Ideally `README.md` and `doc/usr/content/Home.md` should be pretty much the same.
 The only difference is the path to link to other files.
 To maintain them in sync, run

 ```
-make readme-update
+make update
 ```

 in `doc/usr/`.
 This copies replaces `README.md` by `Home.md` after updating all internal links with the relevant path.
+This also updates the license file.

 ## Pandoc specificities